 DEQ received 2 comments in this category from commenter numbers 3 and 5 listed in the Commenters section below.

-Response Allowing an EPA action, such as the adoption of NSPS standards, to trigger a requirement that affected sources obtain a non-federal permit, delegates DEQ rulemaking authority to EPA, which is not allowed by state law.
+Response Allowing an EPA action, such as the adoption of NSPS standards, to trigger a requirement that affected sources obtain a non-federal permit, delegates DEQ rulemaking authority to EPA, which is not allowed by the Oregon Constitution.
 This is known as prospective rulemaking.
+This issue hasn’t been raised before because EPA only recently began adopting rules that bring in significant numbers of sources that weren’t previously permitted.
 EPA is not subject to the Oregon procedural safeguards and requirements that DEQ is constitutionally and statutorily required to follow before adopting a rule; hence the people of Oregon are deprived of their opportunity to review, comment on, and influence DEQ’s implementation strategy.

 Comment Exploring alternative implementation methods could take a significant amount of time and if a source is no longer required to obtain an Air Contaminant Discharge Permit they would no longer have an incentive to help develop alternative implementation methods.
 I recommend including a time line for review of the standards by DEQ and the EQC.